Steven-H-Chen/TicTacToe/README.md

 adding the button id into an array list then utlizing that to compare, using a 3 by 3 tuple array to register the location of the grid upon the program.
 These methods are made to store the onclick events and indicate to the program when to declare a winner.

+Personal discovery.
+If you are accessing a button and it has functions calling its ID within the main program then running by self.root.ids in main and app.(inser function name) in the .kv file If its by external class outside of main then you do self.ids... in the class and root.(insert function name)

 As of July 7th 2024 the program in its basic form is completed however possible future improvements include:
 1) Allowing this program to be deployable upon download
 2) Creating a score board at the top right corner
 3) Creating a welcome screen to start
 4) Allowing user to switch based on who has won upon the last turn
 5) Randomizer to dictate who starts first

+As of August 28th 2024 next step implemented Scoreboard created however lacks the functionality to begin recording Main screen created as a welcome screen
+Beginning the implementation of packaging
+Qol such as alternating users, randomizer, score board counter implemented after packaging is established New Screenshots and steps must be revised.

 Installation Process: